Romance of Red Dust

-Romance of Red Dust, also known as The Three Musketeers and The Lady in Red, is a Chinese television series based on the Tang dynasty legend of the "Three Heroes of Wind and Dust" (風塵三俠) — Hong Fu Nü, Li Jing and Qiu Ran Ke.
+Romance of Red Dust, also known as The Three Musketeers and The Lady in Red, is a 2006 Chinese wuxia television series based on the Tang dynasty short story Qiuranke Zhuan (The Man with the Curly Beard) by Du Guangting.
+The Chinese title refers to the three main characters in the story – Hongfu (Red Sleeves), Qiuranke (Curly-Bearded Man), and Li Jing – who are respectively portrayed by Shu Qi, Yu Rongguang, and Wallace Huo.
 The series was first broadcast on CTV in Taiwan in 2006.